CitizenLabDotCo/citizenlab/docs/README.md

 ### Changed
 - Areas are requested with a max. of 500 now, so more areas are visible in e.g. the admin dashboard.

-## 2020-11-20

-### Changed
-- Refactoring of the feature 'project folders' in the backend in preparation for the open-sourcing.

 ## 2020-11-18

 ### Added